 And, like all things, there are always a few exceptions to the rule.
 Part-sun-to-full-sun plants need a minimum of four hours of direct sunlight, but also thrive in warmer climates and temperatures.
 Part-shade-to-full-shade plants need at most six hours of sunlight, and do better in cooler climates.
 And, full-sun-to-full-shade plants don’t care about how much light they do (or don’t) receive, and thrive in any situation imaginable.

 While there are tools you can buy to measure light levels, the simplest, tried-and-true way of determining the sun exposure in your yard is observation.
 Starting at sunrise, head out back every hour and take note of the levels of light and shade (and the different kinds of shade).
-It’s that easy—in fact, we’ve created a convenient sun exposure chart that you can download, print, and take outside to get a lay of your land.
+It’s that easy—in fact, we’ve created a convenient plant sunlight chart that you can download, print, and take outside to get a lay of your land.

 However, outside of hourly observation, there are a few things to keep in mind.
 Mainly, the location of neighboring bushes, plants, and trees (and if you’re planning on planting any in the near future) is important, as they can cast shadows that steal light from plants that might need it.
 Likewise, you need to consider what direction your house faces and where you’re planning on planting in relation to it, as early morning and late afternoon sun casts long shadows that might be more beneficial to some plants than others.

 So, download our sun exposure chart, get outside, get planting, and shed some light.
 Your plants will thank you later.

 Download this handy chart to help determine sun exposure in your yard: